Fibroid size can affect your fibroid symptoms.

 Fibroid size can be described in a variety of ways

 If you are diagnosed with fibroids in the uterus, you may hear your fibroid described in a number of ways.

 For example, a doctor may use a pregnancy analogy for fibroid growth, as in “12-week sized.”
 Or he or she may use fruit analogy, like “grapefruit-sized.”

 Alternatively, doctors may measure the fibroid by length, width, and depth to come up with a numerical representation of its size.

 The largest uterine fibroid ever removed was the size of a watermelon and weighed 30 pounds.
 However, most fibroids are smaller than that, with even the largest only adding a few pounds to your overall weight.
-That said, large fibroids in the uterus do have the ability to expand the uterus, making the sufferer look pregnant, even she is not.
+That said, large fibroids in the uterus do have the ability to expand the uterus, making the patient look pregnant, even if she is not.